Last night i caught a showing of a play performed on campus: Ayn Rand’s The Night of January 16th.

-The above was the start of a 365 Days post (day 011) from a little over a year ago.
+Everything above the horizontal rule was the start of a 365 Days post (Day 011) from a little over a year ago.
 I’m really not sure how i got so sidetracked that i didn’t continue writing it.
-Hmm, maybe it had to do with my then recent breakup, not ready to truly talk about my love for atheism and antitheists, the secular passion within toiling and bubbling.
+Hmm, maybe it had to do with my then recent breakup, not ready to truly talk about my love for atheism and antitheists, the secular passion within me toiling and bubbling.
 It might be in my journal/diary.
 Not looking to go back, though; not now at least.

 Anyway, i’ve been doing a “spring cleaning” of sorts on all things in my life: from digital missives and notes and blog posts, to my recent (not really since it was in October!) move, which i still have boxes of books and bags of clothes and a mixture of both still strewn around and adorning walls.
 I’ve been in a mental fog and muddling through a physical swamp of crap from my past, years and years ago, to more recent trinkets gathered—so completing or getting rid of hangovers is cathartic right now.
 Much needed.

 That block quote way at the beginning of this post is significant at present as it was last January.
 It’s a parallel to people in my life, their ideas and motivations, as well as my recent Twitter conversations and Tweets, ruffling the feathers of religious zealots, brandishing my own (and others’) refutation of religious myths as truth (as gospel), exposing their fictitious nature.